Lesson plan

 Question to students - what colour reflects light more - light or dark?
 Snow and ice reflect the light and the heat, whereas the darker forests absorb the light and heat, so are heated up more.
 The sun is also unevenly heating up the darker and lighter areas of earth.

 The land heats up the air above it, and the result of the uneven heating of earth is that some areas will have warmer air and some areas cooler air.
-These warm and cool air masses will interact.
+These warm and cool air masses move.

 In the atmosphere, this movement of warm air upwards and cooler air downwards generates winds.